-In Algorithm~\ref{alg:fmqubo}, we present the pseudocode of the original algorithm proposed by Kitai et al. in Ref.~\cite{Kitai2020DesigningMetamaterials}.
-This algorithm is designed for black-box optimization problems, and we refer to it as the "FMQUBO optimization algorithm".
+In Algorithm~\ref{alg:fmqubo}, we present the pseudocode of the original algorithm proposed by Kitai {\it et al}. in Ref.~\cite{Kitai2020DesigningMetamaterials}.
+This algorithm is designed for black-box optimization problems, and we refer to it as the “FMQUBO optimization algorithm.”
 The initial sample set is typically generated randomly, assuming no prior knowledge about the problem.
 In each iteration of the algorithm, the optimal solution predicted by the model is added to the sample set.
 The algorithm terminates when the response predicted by the QUBO model is sufficiently close to the true (observed) response.
-Several potential improvements could be explored to enhance the performance of the algorithm — for instance, strategies for selecting a more informative initial sample set, or methods for removing less useful samples during the optimization process.
+Several potential improvements could be explored to enhance the performance of the algorithm—for instance, strategies for selecting a more informative initial sample set, or methods for removing less useful samples during the optimization process.
 However, such techniques are beyond the scope of this paper and will not be discussed further.

-To capture potential high-order interactions, we can replace the FM model with a HOFM, resulting in the HOFMQUBO optimization algorithm, as shown in Algorithm~\ref{alg:hofmqubo}.
+To capture potential {higher}-order interactions, we can replace the FM model with an HOFM, resulting in the HOFMQUBO optimization algorithm, as shown in Algorithm~\ref{alg:hofmqubo}.
 Although the pseudocode appears similar to its FM-based counterpart, the \texttt{HOFM} function is significantly more complex than \texttt{FM}, and the \texttt{ReduceH} function is no longer a trivial operation.
 As a result, the implementation of \texttt{HOFMQUBO} is considerably more challenging compared to \texttt{FMQUBO}.

-Our algorithm avoids the complexity involved in training a HOFM model and eliminates the need to explicitly transform HUBO problems into QUBO form.
+Our algorithm avoids the complexity involved in training an HOFM model and eliminates the need to explicitly transform HUBO problems into QUBO form.
 The pseudocode for solving a black-box optimization problem using our approach is presented in Algorithm~\ref{alg:fmquboex}.
 This algorithm follows an iterative model construction framework.